-The following images indicate the location of the processor fan and heat-sink assembly and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the processor fan and heat-sink assembly (65 W) and provides a visual representation of the removal procedure.

-- 1. Disconnect the processor-fan cable from the system board. - 2.
-In the reverse sequential order (4->3->2->1), loosen the captive screws that secure the processor fan and heat-sink assembly to the system board. - 3.
-Lift the processor fan and heat-sink assembly off the system board.
+- 1. Place the computer on its side with the left side facing up. - 2.
+Loosen the four captive screws that secure the processor fan and heat sink assembly to the system board. - 3.
+Disconnect the processor-fan cable from the system board. - 4.
+Lift the processor fan and heat-sink assembly from the system board.

-Installing the processor fan and heat-sink assembly
+Installing the processor fan and heat-sink assembly (65 W)